hamolicious/Red-Dot/README.md

 - [ ] Increase the resolution from 640x480 to at least HD
 - [ ] Increase the customisability of the software such as paths and themes
 - [ ] Add a normal timelapse feature
+- [ ] Add live preview to the main screen

 ## Instructions:
 - Find something small that you can attach to the bed that is a different colour, I used a red label and cut a circle out of it